tornseglare/ShootThemAll/README.md

 Please note that you might need to install .NET Core 3.1 Runtime (LTS) for monogame to compile.

+# V1.8
+The Matrix' Rotation, Scale and Translation functions explained in one (three) great example(s).

+We have a rotating map with some signs showing five stars in a google maps point-style.

+* Please look at the multiplication order of the matrixes as it is important.
+* Also take a look at the rotation center of the star signs as well as the 'anti-rotation' of them to keep them straight.
+* The DrawFlower() and DrawCircleAndAxis() are a bit experimental but well worth examining.

 # V1.7
 Using the matrix rotation to rotate some objects around a center on the screen.
 See the RotateSomeSkulls() function.
 The matrix is sent to the spriteBatch.Begin() function and affects all Draw() calls afterwards.